britkenko/PacCo-Reservoir/prana_log/prana_mimicry_integration.md

     log_results = []

     for pattern in log_patterns:
-        # Execute 3 rounds of mimicry for ownership
+        # Execute 3 rounds of mimicry for my memory
         pattern_results = []
         for round_num in range(3):
             result = prana_log_cfm.mimic_prana_pattern(pattern)